vyos/vyos-documentation/docs/contributing/build-vyos.rst

                                --build-by "your@email.tld" \
                                --build-type release --version 1.2.0 vyos_bld@d4220bb519a0:/vyos# sudo make iso

+.. note:: Attempting to use the docker build image on MacOS or Windows will fail as docker does not expose all the filesystem feature required to the container.
+   Building within a VirtualBox server on Mac or Windows is however possible.

 To select the container you want to run, you need to specify the branch you are interested in, this can be easily done by selecting the appropriate container